Robert F. Mullen, PhD

 Subscriber numbers generate contributions that support scholarships for workshops.

 “Dr. Mullen is doing impressive work helping the world.
-He is the pioneer of proactive neuroplasticity utilizing DRNI – deliberate, repetitive, neural information.” – WeVoice (Madrid)
+He is the pioneer of proactive neuroplasticity utilizing DRNI – deliberate, repetitive, neural information.” – WeVoice (Madrid, Málaga)

 It’s Not Your Fault!

 “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
-If you know neither the enemy nor yourself, you will succumb in every battle.”
-Part Deux
+If you know neither the enemy nor yourself, you will succumb in every battle.

 – Sun Tzu, The Art of War

 We have examined the multiple reasons we resist recovery.
-Public opinion, the media, pathology, stigma – even our families deter us from revealing our social anxiety.
-These external attributions to our resistance are the tip of the iceberg.
+Public opinion, the media, the pathographic focus of psychology, stigma, and even our families deter us from revealing our social anxiety.
+These external attributions to our resistance are the tip of the iceberg, however.

 We contribute our baggage as well.
-We choose to remain ignorant of SAD’s destructive capabilities.
-We go to enormous lengths to remain oblivious to its symptoms as if, by ignoring them, they do not exist or will somehow go away.
+Many of us choose to remain ignorant of SAD’s destructive capabilities.
+Some go to enormous lengths to remain oblivious to its symptoms as if, by ignoring them, they do not exist or will somehow go away.

 Space is Limited